apache/activemq-artemis/docs/user-manual/en/data-tools.md

-exp | Export the message data using a special and independent XML format imp | Imports the journal to a running broker using the output from expt data | Prints a report about journal records and summary of existent records, as well a report on paging encode | shows an internal format of the journal encoded to String decode | imports the internal journal format from encode
+exp | Export the message data using a special and independent XML format imp | Imports the journal to a running broker using the output from expt data | Prints a report about journal records and summary of existent records, as well a report on paging recover | Revive data from the journal.
+It can be used in conjunction with historic journaling. encode | shows an internal format of the journal encoded to String decode | imports the internal journal format from encode